danielpaz6/Poker-Hand-Evaluator/README.md

 The math behind: We need to make a formula so no matter how small is the Three of a kind, it will win others with smaller three of a kind, for example:

-If I have: 555 2 3 and someone has 333 A K, even though my A and K are really big, I'll lose. and we can achieve that by doing DuplicatedCardValue / 14 * 50 that even the smallest number: `(duplicatedCardValue: 2 / 14 * 50)` will be bigger than these A and K.
+If someone has: 555 2 3 and I have 333 A K, even though my A and K are really big, I'll lose. and we can achieve that by doing `DuplicatedCardValue / 14 * 50` that even the smallest number: `(duplicatedCardValue: 2 / 14 * 50)` will be bigger than these A and K.

 ### Two Pairs `Group Range: [200, 300)`